 For construction enquiries, call Castle Rock Enterprises at 335-6875.

-The City of Whitehorse has initiated a process to reconstruct the portion of Alexander Street from 2nd to 4th Avenues, along with the portion of 3rd Avenue between Alexander and Black Streets.
+In 2017, the City of Whitehorse initiated a process to reconstruct the portion of Alexander Street from 2nd to 4th Avenues, along with the portion of 3rd Avenue between Alexander and Black Streets.
 This project is referred to as the Alexander Street Local Improvement (LI) Project.
 Public consultation has included an online survey, public meeting, and property owner vote.
 City Council voted to approve the project on November 14, 2017.
 View the links below to read what was discussed at the public and City Council meetings.